 Rotations.-The rotation of crops.
 Arrangements of cropping according to the system of farming adopted.
+Changes in rotations to meet present-day conditions.

 Seeds, Grasses, and Pastures.-Common grasses and clovers, their suitability for different soils and local conditions.
 Laying down land to permanent pasture.

 "Seeds" mixtures.
 Treatment of new grass land.
 Management of old-established grass.
 Deterioration of grass land; its causes and remedies.
 Hay-making.
-Silage and the system of ensilage.